sparq-ai/search-client-js/README.md

 **Frontend**

 You can use a package manager like npm or yarn.
+Also, we are webpack friendly.

 `npm install @searchtap/searchclient --save`

 or

 `yarn add @searchtap/searchclient`

-We are webpack friendly.

 ## Quick Start